hamzehaq7/hamzehaq7.github.io/README.md

 ## <span style="color:#004d7a;">Projects</span>

+### VIBE
+We are building an AI-driven community platform for investors, traders, and entrepreneurs.

+Traction is speeding up: Vibe-coded the platform in Aug & Sept.
+Launched in Oct.
+To date, 130 users and growing fast in a month.

+Upon speaking to users, we decided to pivot and will relaunch the platform in Mid-Nov.

+Navigate to the link to visit our platform: [VIBE]([https://ieeexplore.ieee.org/document/10810278/metrics#metrics](https://vibe-investing.onrender.com/).

 ### AirGo: Climate Solutions Startup
-We have developed an air quality monitoring prototype with Prof. Khaled Salama.
+We have developed an air quality monitoring prototype with Prof. Khaled Salama and incubated at [Shenzhen InnoX Academy](https://en.innoxsz.com/) from June - November 2025.

-Currently, we are currently looking to validate the product with potential customers before startup incubation at [Shenzhen InnoX Academy](https://en.innoxsz.com/) in June 2025.

-Navigate to our website: [AirGo Website](https://airgo.cloud)

 ### Blood Flow Detection Using Piezoelectric Sensors
 Proposed a novel approach to detect the existence of a blood clot inside a vessel utilizing piezoelectric sensors..
 Conducted experiments around an artificial blood vessel to investigate the behavior of blood velocity & pressure in the presence of a clot.